 Limitations of IDN tables and policies

-In the case of any exceptions made allowing mixing of scripts, visually confusable characters from different scripts must not be allowed to co-exist in a single set of permissible code points unless a corresponding policy and character table is clearly defined.
+In the case of any exceptions made allowing mixing of scripts, visually confusable characters from different scripts must not be allowed to co-exist in a single set of permissible code points unless a corresponding policy and IDN table is clearly defined.
 TLD registries should also consider policies for visually confusable characters within a same script.

-It is important to understand that not all visual confusing similarity issues can be addressed by IDN tables, LGRs and policies.
+It is important to understand that not all visual confusing similarity issues can be addressed by IDN tables and IDN policies.
 Other policies such as dispute resolution policies may be necessary to mitigate against abusive registrations exploiting visually similar characters.
-For example, even for ASCII letters digits and hyphen (LDH) repertoire, whereas the digit "0" and letter "O", or the capital letter "I", small letter "l" and digit "1", may be considered visually confusable characters the mitigation policy for abuse is often addressed by dispute resolution policies, leveraging other bodies of knowledge (e.g. Trademark Law) to evaluate whether similarities between names causes confusion and abuse.
+For example, even for ASCII letters digits and hyphen (LDH) repertoire, whereas the digit "0" and letter "O", or the capital letter "I", small letter "l" and digit "1", may be considered visually confusable characters the mitigation policy for abuse is often addressed by dispute resolution policies, leveraging other bodies of knowledge (e.g. Trademark Law) to evaluate whether similarities between domain names causes confusion and abuse.

 Terminology